Research | Public Funds Public Schools

 Access one-page excerpts from the report: Arizona, Florida, Georgia, Indiana, Louisiana, Ohio, and Wisconsin.

-In 2022, Education Law Center and the Florida Policy Institute published Florida's Hidden Voucher Expansion: Over $1 Billion From Public Schools to Fund Private Education, which found that the diversion of state school aid to vouchers had reached an estimated $1.3 billion in the wake of the 2019 enactment of the Family Empowerment Scholarship voucher program, representing an estimated 10% of state aid for public schools in 2022-23.
+In 2022, Education Law Center and the Florida Policy Institute published a report finding that the diversion of state school aid to vouchers had reached an estimated $1.3 billion in the wake of the 2019 enactment of the Family Empowerment Scholarship voucher program, representing an estimated 10% of state aid for public schools in 2022-23.
 This diversion of public funds to vouchers directly from school districts is in addition to a potential $1.1 billion in public dollars diverted from the state treasury through vouchers financed by corporate tax credits.
 In 2023, ELC and FPI released fiscal analyses of the proposals for universal voucher expansion being considered by the Florida Legislature.

 A 2019 study on the academic effects of the Louisiana voucher program by researchers at the University of Arkansas found that after four years, students using the vouchers to attend private schools "performed noticeably worse on state assessments than their [public school] control group counterparts."
 The data showed "large negative effects" on assessment results, especially in math.
 The results of this study conducted over a longer timeframe appeared to contradict earlier claims that the negative academic effects of the Louisiana voucher program could be temporary.
 A 2019 companion study found that participation in the Louisiana voucher program did not improve rates of college enrollment.

-A 2019 evaluation by the Institute for Education Sciences entitled "Evaluation of the D.C.
-Opportunity Scholarship Program: Impacts Three Years After Students Applied" found that the Washington, D.C. voucher program had no statistically significant effect on student achievement in reading or math after three years.
+A 2019 evaluation by the Institute for Education Sciences found that the Washington, D.C. voucher program had no statistically significant effect on student achievement in reading or math after three years.
 It also concluded that the program did not improve parent satisfaction with schools or perceptions of school safety.

 A 2018 evaluation by the Institute for Social Science Research at the University of Alabama of the academic achievement of Alabama's tax credit voucher recipients during the 2016-2017 school year found that, "On average, over time, participating in the scholarship program was not associated with significant improvement on standardized test scores."
 The results of the state-mandated evaluation showed that "scholarship recipients generally performed below the average U.S. student at their grade level."